-This is a quick overview of how to write a matrix multiplication for Safari
+This is a quick overview of how to write a matrix multiplication for Safari leveraging the WebGPU API.
+This will run on both Macs and iPhones provided WebGPU is enabled.

 The benchmarks in this document are done on an M1 chip.

-The full code can be found [here](https://jott.live/code/webgpu_mm.js)
+The full code can be found here and a demo here.

-First, we'll need an `async` function
+First, we'll need an async

 to set up our GPU.
 This is because the API is largely asynchronous

-and many core methods return promises we'll have to `await`.
+and many core methods return promises we'll have to await

 async function run() {